You know it has arrived when you see “Peach” in the marquee. Fans wait for it all year long. The anticipation of a brief, sweet season of bliss.

 It’s understandable if you are a bit confused.
 Are we talking about the Chick-fil-A Peach Milkshake - or the Chick-fil-A Peach Bowl?
 Both are steeped in homespun Southern goodness and have devotees counting the days ‘til their arrivals.

 While the beloved, seasonal peach shake comes to a close with the end of summer, it’s time to say hello to the other.
 Football season is here.

 Televisions all over the country already are primed to record the first big Saturday of college football, Sept.
-5. Along with other match-ups that day, the Auburn Tigers and the Louisville Cardinals will play in the Chick-fil-A Kickoff Game at the Georgia Dome.
+1. Along with other match-ups that day, the Auburn Tigers and the Washington Huskies will play in the Chick-fil-A Kickoff Game at Mercedes Benz Stadium.

-All of the action leads to a bevy of bowl games, including one of the most prestigious, the Chick-fil-A Peach Bowl on New Year’s Eve.
+All of the action of the regular season eventually leads to a bevy of bowl games, including one of the most prestigious, the Chick-fil-A Peach Bowl on December 29.

 A Peach of a Game

 The Georgia Lion’s Club founded the Peach Bowl in 1967 and hosted its first NCAA-sanctioned Peach Bowl game in Atlanta in 1968.
 From those humble beginnings, it grew to become one of the top six bowl games across the college landscape.

 Chick-fil-A’s involvement for the past 21 years, says John Shackelford, who leads the Chick-fil-A peach bowl partnership for Chick-fil-A, is about creating the ultimate fan experience.

 “Our goal is to create the two most hospitable sporting events in the country,” he says.
 “We hope fans will experience the same service and warmth they experience in our restaurants at the Chick-fil-A Kickoff Game and Chick-fil-A Peach Bowl and walk away with memories to last a lifetime.”

 “We want people to walk away with memories to last a lifetime,” he says.